pRoy24/tokencaps/README.md

 You can run your own load balancer and application server on top of this architecture.

-## Optional

-S3 based Image server if you're interested in server side graph rendering.

-See the api documentation for information regarding the REST API's exposed.

 ## Data Sources

 Current API Aggregator is powered by